 Mods that add Fortify Magicka/Fatigue abilities might not play nice with this mod under certain unusual circumstances.
 See the Known Issues section for details.

-Feel free to contact me on the Nexus or Moddinghall with any comments or suggestions.
+Feel free to contact me on Moddinghall or the Nexus with any comments or suggestions.
 You can also find me on Discord as Necrolesian#9692.